kmlbgn/nugo/README.md

 # Description
-KIRA's documentation system integrates with docu-notion-kira, a forked version of [docu-notion](https://github.com/sillsdev/docu-notion) tailored for Kira Network.
+KIRA's documentation system integrates with nugo, a forked version of [nugo](https://github.com/sillsdev/nugo) tailored for Kira Network.

-Docu-notion allows the use of Notion as the primary editing platform to produce content suitable for static site generators; Docusaurus in this case.
+nugo allows the use of Notion as the primary editing platform to produce content suitable for static site generators; Docusaurus in this case.
 This combination meets several challenging requirements, such as automatique deployment, editing workflow features, localization support via Crowdin, and capabilities for both online and offline distribution.
 Future plans include adding versioning capabilities.

 # How It Works ?

-Docu-notion fetches content from a provided Notion root page and produce a structured folder of markdown-base files of its content.
+nugo fetches content from a provided Notion root page and produce a structured folder of markdown-base files of its content.
 The root page has two main components:

 1. **The Database (Optional)** - This is where the documentation pages are stored.
 They include content and are equipped with workflow properties to facilitate a Kanban-style management process where pages can have metadata that can be leveraged and are published according to their ‘status’.
 2. **The Outline Page (Mandatory)** - This is a central Notion page that organizes content hierarchically.
 It serves as the foundation of the documentation structure.
 The arrangement of sub-pages within the Outline is directly reflected in the final documentation site and its sidebar navigation.
 These sub-pages should link back to the relevant documents housed in the database.